kaatinga/strconv/README.md

 The package contain several useful functions intended for conversion between string, []byte and different integer types.

-For the sake of code shortness, generics are used, it means the package requires to use go1.18+.
+For the sake of code shortness, generics are used, it means the package requires go1.18+.

 ## GetUint32(), GetUint16(), GetByte()